 6.3 Billing.
 Your monthly charge is billed for the month ahead unless we say otherwise.
 Some services are charged at different billing cycles and will be detailed at point of order.

 6.4 Payment method and timing.
 We will email you each month with your latest bill.
 You will need to pay for all charges within 14 days of the date of your bill.
 We ask that you pay by direct debit.
 Where VAT applies it will be included in the charges unless otherwise stated.
 Internetty Ltd does not accept cheques as a method of payment.
 You can request paper copies of past bills for a charge of £3.50 per bill.

 6.5 Changes to our prices.
 All prices are subject to change unless your discounted price is guaranteed in the Offer Terms, upon Internetty Ltd giving not less than thirty days prior written notice to you.

-We reserve the right to increase in April each year by a percentage equal to the Retail Price Index (RPI) + 2% of the same year.
+We reserve the right to increase for out of contract services by a maximum percentage equal to the Retail Price Index (RPI) + 2% of the same year.

 We may also increase or decrease your charges if required by law or if any regulatory authority requests or requires a change to any aspect of our pricing, including to reflect a change in the rate of VAT or other applicable taxation charge or levy, which affects your Internetty Ltd Services payment.
 We will use our reasonable endeavours to notify you before any price increase takes effect under this Condition.